SR 80 Corridor Action Plan

 SR 80 is a major roadway corridor in Palm Beach County connecting several communities to major commercial and employment destinations within the region (Exhibit 1).
 SR 80 also serves as a major truck corridor for moving freight across the state.
 The corridor currently serves a very important function of providing access to businesses located along the corridor while also accommodating a high-speed, high-volume through traffic.
 Due to the significance of this roadway, it has been designated by the FDOT as a Strategic Intermodal System (SIS) highway.
 SIS refers to a high-priority network of transportation facilities critical to Florida’s economic competitiveness and quality of life.
 The FDOT is required to maintain an acceptable level of service along the SIS highways.

 The western segment of SR 80 primarily functions as a downtown main street through the cities of Belle Glade and South Bay connecting downtown businesses to and from residential areas.
-This segment will be evaluated for opportunities to implement truck bypass routes to separate local traffic from truck traffic and to improve safety for all roadway users.
-The impacts of the new Intermodal Logistics Center (ILC) to be developed near South Bay and US 27 will also be evaluated.
+This segment was evaluated for opportunities to implement truck bypass routes to separate local traffic from truck traffic and to improve safety for all roadway users.
+The impacts of the new Intermodal Logistics Center (ILC) developed near South Bay and US 27 was also be evaluated.

-Due to the complexities of these issues, the FDOT wishes to work with local governments to investigate a broad range of transportation improvements aimed at achieving and maintaining the adopted level of service and standards for SIS facilities along the SR 80 corridor over a 20 year planning timeframe.
+Due to the complexities of these issues, the FDOT worked with local governments to investigate a broad range of transportation improvements aimed at achieving and maintaining the adopted level of service and standards for SIS facilities along the SR 80 corridor over a 20 year planning timeframe.

 STUDY GOALS, PURPOSE AND OBJECTIVES

-The purpose of this Study is to develop a Corridor Action Plan that would consist of recommended strategies and actions to be taken by the FDOT and the local governments in the study area to protect and enhance the SR 80 corridor over the long term.
-The Study will be conducted in a manner that seeks input and collaboration from the public and stakeholders, as well as from state, regional and municipal agencies.
-The corridor action plan will include land use, transportation and economic development strategies that guide future development along the corridor in a manner that support and respects the various functions of the roadway.
+The purpose of this Study was to develop a Corridor Action Plan that would consist of recommended strategies and actions to be taken by the FDOT and the local governments in the study area to protect and enhance the SR 80 corridor over the long term.
+The Study was conducted in a manner that seeked input and collaboration from the public and stakeholders, as well as from state, regional and municipal agencies.
+The corridor action plan includes land use, transportation and economic development strategies that guide future development along the corridor in a manner that supports and respects the various functions of the roadway.

 The primary objectives of the corridor action plan are to: